 Medical School Scholarships

-Medical School Scholarship Applications were due December 14, 2015.
+Medical School Scholarship Applications are due December 5, 2016.

-Please use our electronic application to apply next year beginning in November 2016.
+Please use our electronic application to apply beginning in November 2016.

 Each year the Committee on Financial Aid and Awards at Bowdoin College awards financial assistance from these funds to students who are in need of financial aid and who are attending medical school.
 The Committee meets to review applications at the end of January and awards are mailed to medical school programs shortly thereafter.
 There are no restrictions concerning renewal of awards from one year to the next.
 Even though Committee decisions vary somewhat from year to year depending upon the income that the Funds earn and the number of candidates applying for aid, we can usually provide assistance to forty or so students with individual awards ranging from $900 to $5,000, except for the Peters Fund, where awards can be significantly higher.
 The conditions for granting awards are: